A/N: We're done. :)

 "Edward, I'm here.
 I came."

-In that moment, as I squeeze my eyes shut, I can almost feel what Edward must've felt that night long ago, standing in the same spot, gazing out at the same city at the end of the same treacherous waters, and debating his limited options:
+In that moment, as I squeeze my eyes shut, I can almost feel what Edward must've felt that night long ago.
+I wonder if he stood in this same exact spot, gazing out at the same city at the end of the same treacherous waters, and debated his limited options:

-Remain imprisoned for the rest of his days…or risk it all for a slim shot at freedom.
-He made it; somehow, Edward survived the almost inconceivable swim…yet his freedom only lasted a few hours.
+Remain imprisoned for the rest of his days, or risk it all for a slim shot at freedom.
+Fate had already decreed he would risk it all, just as Fate had already decided that Edward would survive the escape attempt and the swim…but his freedom was only meant to last a few hours.

-The lighthouse's glow reflects behind my closed lids as I stand there and allow the memories of our few hours together to wash over me.
+The lighthouse's glow reflects behind my closed lids as I stand there and allow the memories of our short time together to wash over me.

 The wind whips up my hair and wraps it around my damp face; it blows cold and wet breaths against my back.
 It propels me forward.
 The tips of my flats overhang the cliff.

-There's rustling behind me; whistling in my ear, and for a handful of seconds, I actually hope…I believe...
+There's rustling behind me; whistling in my ear.
+For a handful of seconds, I actually feel hope…I believe...

 "Edward, please."
 My voice breaks.
 "I'm here.
 I came.
 Please answer me."